There are strong disagreements as to whether a space heater should be used in a baby or young child’s bedroom.

 The space heaters on the market today come with many different safety features.
 Most of them have a switch that will automatically shut off the motor when the space heater is knocked over or the unit becomes overheated.

-If the space heater is not placed three or more feet from curtains and furniture, those items could get overheated and catch fire in which case it would not matter if the space heater’s motor shut off or not.
+If the space heater is not placed three or more feet from curtains, furniture, and foam mattresses, those items could get overheated and catch fire in which case it would not matter if the space heater’s motor shut off or not.

 There is also the possibility that an electric space heater can have wiring problems that start a fire outside of the unit.
 This could be due to cracks in the protective coating on the wire where sparks could be emitted and catch a rug or other item on fire.